m-lab/prometheus-bigquery-exporter/README.md

 query results must be structured in a predictable way for the exporter to successfully interpret and convert it into prometheus metrics.

-### Metric names
+### Metric names and values

-Metric names are derived from the query file name and query values.
-A query with the following file name will export metrics with the following prefix.
+Metric names are derived from the query file name and query value columns.

-### Metric values
+The bigquery-exporter identifies value columns by looking for column names that match the pattern: `value([.+])`.
+All characters in the matching group `([.+])` are appending to the metric prefix taken from the query file name.

-The prometheus-bigquery-exporter identifies which columns are the metric values by looking for column names that match the pattern: `value([.+])`.
-All characters in the group are appending to the metric prefix taken from the query file name.
 For example:

 * Filename: `bq_ndt_test.sql`
 * Metric prefix: `bq_ndt_test`